-Information security regulations Regulations have been established as displayed in the table below based on information security policies, in order to maintain information security.
-Information security regulations >> Category Regulation name Details Basic regulations General Rules for Information Security Management Systems We have established basic conditions relating to the formulation, implementation, maintenance, and continuous improvement of the Information Security Management System, based on the "HITACHI Company Conduct Standards", and aim to ensure the confidentiality, integrity, and availability of Hitachi's information assets including personal information, protecting this information.
-Information and Information Equipment Handling General Provisions We have established basic conditions relating to handling and management of information and information equipment, and aim to promote the safe use of information, as well as prevent leaks of information overall by mediums such as paper and in information or other systems, and accidents caused by the misappropriation of information, by strict observance of regulations.
+Category Regulation name Details General Rules for Information Security Management Systems We have established basic conditions relating to the formulation, implementation, maintenance, and continuous improvement of the Information Security Management System, based on the "HITACHI Company Conduct Standards", and aim to ensure the confidentiality, integrity, and availability of Hitachi's information assets including personal information, protecting this information.
+Basic regulations Information and Information Equipment Handling General Provisions We have established basic conditions relating to handling and management of information and information equipment, and aim to promote the safe use of information, as well as prevent leaks of information overall by mediums such as paper and in information or other systems, and accidents caused by the misappropriation of information, by strict observance of regulations.
 Management Regulations for Confidential Information We have established provisions necessary for the handling of confidential information based on the "HITACHI Company Conduct Standards", and aim to maintain confidentiality.
-Individual regulations Rules on Website Creation and Information Disclosure We have established provisions requiring strict adherence so that information is disclosed and used correctly, and aim to provide an environment in which customers and staff members can use information effectively and with ease of mind.
-Systems Management Regulations for Information Security We have established basic management provisions regarding information systems based on the "General Rules for Information Security Management Systems", aiming to ensure information security.
+Rules on Website Creation and Information Disclosure We have established provisions requiring strict adherence so that information is disclosed and used correctly, and aim to provide an environment in which customers and staff members can use information effectively and with ease of mind.
+Individual regulations Systems Management Regulations for Information Security We have established basic management provisions regarding information systems based on the "General Rules for Information Security Management Systems", aiming to ensure information security.
 Management Regulations for Entrance/Exit and Access Restriction Zones We have established necessary provisions regarding the principals of entrance/exit management and premises access restrictions, as well as the designation of prohibited areas and their management and operation, and aim to protect confidential information.
 Management of personal information Management Regulations for Personal Information We have established provisions to be strictly adhered to regarding the appropriate protection of personal information in accordance with laws and guidelines stipulated by the national government regarding the handling of personal information, and aim to protect the rights and interests of the individual, as well as prevent business losses and loss of social credibility.
 We have established the provisions, procedures etc. necessary to fulfil our responsibilities regarding operation/management systems creation, management regulation implementation and strict adherence, and personal information protection.
 Consignment Criteria for Business Handling Personal Information We have established specific procedures for situations in which personal information stipulated in the Management Regulations for Personal Information is consigned to external vendors, and aim to manage and protect personal information in an appropriate manner by preventing external leakage, manipulation, destruction, or loss of personal information we possess.

-Group Companies have also establish similar regulations, and we encourage them to manage this information. ●Three Principles for Preventing Leakage of Confidential Information Hitachi has formulated Three Principles for Preventing Leakage of Confidential Information, and always pays sufficient caution to the handling of its own and its customers' information, working to prevent information leaks.
+Three Principles for Preventing Leakage of Confidential Information

+Hitachi has formulated Three Principles for Preventing Leakage of Confidential Information, and always pays sufficient caution to the handling of its own and its customers' information, working to prevent information leaks.
 Principal 1: In principal, no confidential information shall be taken outside of the company's premises.

-Principal 2: Any person taking confidential information out of the company's premises when necessary for conducting business shall obtain prior approval from the Information Asset Manager.
-Principal 3: Any person taking confidential information out of the company's premises when necessary for conducting business shall carry out the necessary and appropriate measures to prevent information leakage.
-Basic regulations The "General Rules for Information Security Management Systems" stipulates basic provisions that must be adhered to in a strict manner regarding the formulation, implementation, maintenance, and continuous improvement of information security management systems.
-The "general provisions for information and information equipment handling" establishes basic conditions regarding handling and management of information and information equipment with the objective of preventing accidents caused by leakage of overall information, or the misappropriation of information.
-The "Management Regulations for Confidential Information" stipulates how to handle protection of confidential information.
-Individual regulations The "Rules on Website Creation and Information Disclosure" stipulate provisions for strict observance in order that information is disclosed and used correctly on the website.
-The "Systems Management Regulations for Information Security" stipulates procedures to ensure the security of information systems.
-The "Management Regulations for Entrance/Exit and Access Restriction Zones" includes stipulations about physical security assurance, for example regulations regarding how to manage entering and exiting buildings. • Handling of personal information We have established personal information regulations equivalent to JIS Q 15001: 2006 "Personal information protection management systems - Requirements" in order to carry out management activities at a level higher than the Personal Information Protection Law.
-Our "Management Regulations for Personal Information" stipulates provisions, procedures etc. necessary to fulfil responsibilities regarding operation/management systems creation, management regulation implementation and strict adherence, and personal information protection.
-Our "Consignment Criteria for Business Handling Personal Information" stipulates specific procedures for consigning work that deals with personal information to outside vendors, stipulating appropriate management and protection of personal information.
-Information Security Management Cycle Information security management is based on the PDCA (Plan-Do-Check-Action) cycle.
+- Principal 2: Any person taking confidential information out of the company's premises when necessary for conducting business shall obtain prior approval from the Information Asset Manager. - Principal 3: Any person taking confidential information out of the company's premises when necessary for conducting business shall carry out the necessary and appropriate measures to prevent information leakage.